Unified kinetic theory of induced scattering: Compton, Brillouin, and Raman processes in magnetized electron and positron pair plasma: Analysis of Each Mode

 \subsection{Charged mode}

-This section analyzes the instability of the charged mode in a manner similar to the ordinary and neutral modes.
-The dispersion relation for the scattered wave, based on Eq.~\eqref{eq:dispersion_relation_charged_Brillouin} and the longitudinal dielectric function in Eq.~\eqref{eq:longitudinal_electric_susceptibility_Brillouin_Maxwell}, is expressed as follows:
+This section analyzes the instability of the charged mode in a manner similar to the ordinary and neutral modes. \ioka{The physical picture is illustrated in Fig. \ref{fig:parametric_instability}. }The dispersion relation for the scattered wave, based on Eq.~\eqref{eq:dispersion_relation_charged_Brillouin} and the longitudinal dielectric function in Eq.~\eqref{eq:longitudinal_electric_susceptibility_Brillouin_Maxwell}, is expressed as follows:

 As summarized in Tab.~\ref{tab:roadmap_coupling}, the charged mode exhibits not only ICS and SBS but also SRS, in contrast to the ordinary and neutral modes.
 For each instability, approximate solutions for the growth rate can be derived in the following two limits.\\ \textbf{Noncollective limit (low density regime):}